FrancescAlted/caterva/docs/sphinx/index.rst

 multidimensional information.
 This metalayer can be modified so that the shapes can be updated (e.g. an array can grow or shrink).

-Caterva’s main feature is to be able to extract all kind of slices out of high dimesional datasets, efficiently.
+Caterva’s main feature is to be able to extract all kind of slices out of high dimensional datasets, efficiently.
 Resulting slices can be either Caterva containers or regular plain buffers.